cpdally/optimal-fellowship-scheduler/README.md

 // ... your code snippets ...
 ```
+Replace the code snippets in the "Usage Examples" section with actual examples demonstrating how to use your algorithms, considering the structure and functionalities of your code.

 ## Contributing 🛠️
 This repository is not actively maintained, but feel free to explore, read the intractability proof, and reuse any algorithms provided.

 ## Disclaimer 🚫
 This project is not intended for active contribution, but rather for sharing insights and algorithms.
 Good luck with your fellowship scheduling endeavors! 🌐

-Note: Replace the code snippets in the "Usage Examples" section with actual examples demonstrating how to use your algorithms, considering the structure and functionalities of your code.